 Our water system is currently operating with a waiver from conducting asbestos sampling which expires on December 31, 2032.
-Our waiver from testing for bis-(2-ethyl-hexyl)-adipate, bis-(2-ethyl-hexyl)-phthalate and benzo-a-pyrene expired December 31, 2025.
-Your water system was issued a waiver ofrequired sampling for bis-(2- ethyl-hexyl)-adipate, bis-(2-ethyl-hexyl)-phthalate and benzo-a-pyrene (SOCS).
-This waiver expired on December 31, 2022 and needs to be renewed.
+Our waiver from testing for bis-(2-ethyl-hexyl)-adipate, bis-(2-ethyl-hexyl)-phthalate and benzo-a-pyrene expires December 31, 2025.
+Your water system was issued a waiver of required sampling for bis-(2- ethyl-hexyl)-adipate, bis-(2-ethyl-hexyl)-phthalate and benzo-a-pyrene.